|Nutritional Guidelines (per serving)|

 - 2 tablespoons minced parsley

-- Add the 2 cups chicken broth and tomatoes to the skillet.
+Add the chicken broth and tomatoes to the skillet.